MindPilot: Closed-loop Visual Stimulation Optimization for Brain Modulation with EEG-guided Diffusion: Appendix

 \textbf{The Curse of Dimensionality:} Standard BO relies on optimizing an acquisition function (e.g., Upper Confidence Bound (UCB) or Expected Improvement (EI)) over the input space.
 This process becomes computationally intractable and sample-inefficient in the high-dimensional latent space of diffusion models (e.g., $64 \times 64 \times 4 \approx 16,384$ dimensions).
 Even when optimizing within the same CLIP embedding space (with $1024$ dimensions) of Mindpilot, convergence is still extremely difficult.
 MindPilot circumvents this by using the proxy to guide gradient estimation rather than performing global optimization over the raw input space.

 \textbf{Local vs. Global Search:} Standard BO aims for global optimization, which requires extensive exploration and is expensive in terms of query budget.
 In contrast, MindPilot uses GP to model the \textit{local} landscape around the current generation to estimate an update direction.
-This allows us to leverage the efficiency of gradient-based guidance (similar to RL) while utilizing GP's superior ability to model EEG uncertainty and noise.
+This design combines gradient-style guidance with GP-based modeling of EEG uncertainty and noise.

-To further demonstrate the performance-speed trade-off, we conducted a comprehensive benchmark comparing MindPilot (Pseudo-model) against state-of-the-art Reinforcement Learning (RL) methods (DDPO, DPOK, D3PO) and traditional black-box optimizers (Standard BO, CMA-ES).
-We evaluated all methods using different query budgets (5, 10, 50, and 200 samples).
+To examine the performance--speed trade-off, we compared MindPilot (Pseudo-model) with representative reinforcement-learning methods (DDPO, DPOK, D3PO) and black-box optimizers (standard BO and CMA-ES).
+We evaluated all methods using query budgets of 5, 10, 50, and 200 samples.
 For the assessment stage, we selected the minimum of 5 or (num\_budget // 2) images for the evaluation of EEG scores.
 Running time represents the wall-clock time required to complete the optimization process.
-As shown in Tab.~\ref{tab:optimizer_efficiency}, MindPilot (Pseudo model Offline) achieves a superior trade-off between speed and performance: \begin{enumerate} \item \textbf{vs. RL Baselines (DDPO/DPOK/D3PO):} MindPilot converges orders of magnitude faster.
+Table~\ref{tab:optimizer_efficiency} reports the resulting trade-offs. \begin{enumerate} \item \textbf{vs. RL Baselines (DDPO/DPOK/D3PO):} MindPilot converges orders of magnitude faster.
 For example, at 200 samples, MindPilot (Offline) takes $\approx 73$s, whereas DDPO takes $\approx 1279$s and D3PO takes $\approx 1614$s. \item \textbf{vs. Black-box Optimizers (BO/CMA-ES):} While BO is fast at low sample counts, its computational cost scales poorly with history size due to matrix inversion (cubic complexity).
 At 200 samples, MindPilot (Offline) is not only faster ($\approx 73$s vs. $229$s for BO) but also achieves a higher EEG score ($0.5384$ vs. $0.5242$), validating its effectiveness in high-dimensional optimization. \end{enumerate}